Achilles Tendonitis Rehabilitation

 Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

 Achilles Tendonitis can be difficult to treat with no single approach being effective on its own.
-We outline a step by step approach to curing achilles tendonitis.
+We outline a step by step approach to treatment and rehabilitation.

 We recommend seeking professional advice before attempting any self help treatment.
-The aim of an achilles tendonitis rehab program is to decrease the initial pain and inflammation, improve calf muscle flexibility and strength, re-establish joint co-ordination and gradually return to full fitness.
+The aim of rehabilitation is to decrease the initial pain and inflammation, improve calf muscle flexibility and strength, re-establish joint co-ordination and gradually return to full fitness.

 Decreasing pain and inflammation

 Rest is very important.
-Achilles tendonitis is one injury that you should listen to your body with and if it hurts rest it.
+Achilles tendonitis is one injury that you should listen to your body with and if it hurts rest it (unless you are working through the Hakan Alfredson's exercise regime).
 If acute achilles tendonitis is allowed to become chronic it can be very very difficult to cure.

 Place a heel lift of about 1cm into both your shoes to help take the stress off the tendon.
-Do not leave it there forever!
-If the calf muscles adaptively shorten, an increased strain will be placed on the achilles tendon in the future.
+Do not leave it there forever though as the calf muscles may adaptively shorten and an increased strain will be placed on the achilles tendon in the future.

 Identify the cause of the injury.
 Training too much too soon, training on hard surfaces, wearing the wrong shoes or shoes that are too old and not warming up are possible reasons for the injury occurring.
 Also, if you overpronate, the Achilles is twisted putting more strain on it.